AXA Corporate Solutions Assurance, UK Branch

 As we are a global organisation and our operation involves a wide range of international transfers and depending on our relationship and your particular circumstances, we might transfer personal information anywhere in the world.
-We have therefore provided a summary of our regular data transfers outside the EEA is set out below.
+We have therefore provided a summary of our regular data transfers outside the EEA below.
 If you would like further information regarding our data transfers and the steps we take to safeguard your personal information, please contact us using the details set out in section 10.

 7. HOW DO WE PROTECT YOUR INFORMATION?